tahoe-lafs/tahoe-lafs/src/zfec/README.txt

 This package implements an "erasure code", or "forward error correction code".

-It is offered under the GNU General Public License as published by the Free Software Foundation; either version 2 of the License, or (at your option) any later version, with the added permission that, if you become obligated to release a derived work under this licence (as per section 2.b), you may delay the fulfillment of this obligation for up to 12 months.
-See the file COPYING for details.
+It is offered under the GNU General Public License (v2 or later), with the added permission that, if you become obligated to release a derived work under this licence (as per section 2.b), you may delay the fulfillment of this obligation for up to 12 months.
+See the COPYING file for details.

 The most widely known example of an erasure code is the RAID-5 algorithm which makes it so that in the event of the loss of any one hard drive, the